-If you have medical or ethical dietary restrictions.
+- If you have medical or ethical dietary restrictions.
 We plan meals for the “average eater.”
 Feel free to bring your own snacks!
 We really try to accommodate everyone’s diet, but please understand we don’t have enough room to pack a buffet in a kayak.
 If you would like to buy your own groceries, a $20 refund will be subtracted from your Alaskan overnight kayak trip cost.

 Return to geologic antiquity:

-With our Northwestern paddle.
-Cruising aboard the our custom built 24-passenger aluminum high speed landing craft we take a two and a half hour ride through Kenai Fjords to Northwestern Lagoon.
-On the water taxi we commonly see and stop to view sea otters, Dall’s porpoises, Steller sea lions, bald eagles, and humpback as well as orca whales.
+- With our Northwestern paddle.
+Cruising aboard our custom-built 24-passenger aluminum high-speed landing craft, we take a two and a half-hour ride through Kenai Fjords to Northwestern Lagoon.
+On the water taxi, we commonly see and stop to view sea otters, Dall’s porpoises, Steller sea lions, bald eagles, and humpback as well as orca whales.
 Puffins and seabirds are also in abundance as we pass through the Chiswell Islands, the most prolific roosting grounds in the region.